A day on retreat in India with Yoga United - what to expect

 Arriving in Kerala

 Ahh, thank goodness we're finally here - i already feel younger!
-After 9 years running retreats at this resort, it feels like coming home - the air is warm, the welcome is even warmer and as we ride from the airport towards this beach, it's natural unspoilt beauty induces a wave of calm in my nervous system.
+After so many years running retreats at this resort, it feels like coming home - the air is warm, the welcome is even warmer and as we ride from the airport towards this beach, it's natural unspoilt beauty induces a wave of calm in my nervous system.

 A day in the life